bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 const BTC_Wallet = BTC_WalletClient.wallet('SwapWithAlice');

-// Import the watch-only address into the wallet's default account await BTC_Wallet.importAddress('default', BTC_Address);
+// Import the watch-only address into the wallet's default account await BTC_Wallet.importAddress('default', BTC_P2SH_Address);

 // Listen for events by "joining" the wallet with it's API token await BTC_WalletClient.join('SwapWithAlice', BTC_WalletInfo.token);

-// Establish the entire procedure and bind it to the watch-only wallet BTC_Wallet.bind('tx', async (wallet, txDetails) => {
+// Establish the entire swap-seep procedure and bind it to the watch-only wallet BTC_Wallet.bind('tx', async (wallet, txDetails) => {

     // Get details from Alice's TX, emitted by the event